oxyg3nium/oxyg3nium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/WalletDeletion.md

 [View code on GitHub](https://github.com/alephium/alephium/wallet/src/main/scala/org/alephium/wallet/api/model/WalletDeletion.scala)

 This code defines a case class called `WalletDeletion` that takes a single parameter `password` of type `String`.
-This case class is located in the `org.alephium.wallet.api.model` package.
+This case class is located in the `org.oxyg3nium.wallet.api.model` package.

 The purpose of this case class is to represent a request to delete a wallet.
 The `password` parameter is used to authenticate the user and ensure that only authorized users can delete a wallet.